WouterSpekkink/WouterSpekkink.github.io_old/_posts/2018-01-19-qsltablemodels-booleans-and-check-boxes.md

 // No need to bind values to our query in this case, so we can immediately execute. query->exec("SELECT mark FROM myTable");
 /*
-  The results are now store in the query object, and we can use the next() method to iterate through the results.
+  The results are now stored in the query object, and we can use the next() method to iterate through the results.
 */
 while (query->next()) {